gardiol/ha-solarman-wiki/Home.md

 # Update Intervals

-Are fully configurable down to a single sensor but cause register values are in nature requested in batches is possible that some will update more frequently just because value was present in the request so it's a no brainer to also update it in the sensor from HA's side.
+Are fully configurable down to a single sensor but cause register values are in nature requested in batches is possible that some will update more frequently just because value was present in the response so it's a no brainer to also update it in the sensor from HA's side.

 > [!NOTE]
 > Solarman is a mess!